weaviate/weaviate-io/docs/weaviate/getting-started/query.md

 [Try out ⬆️](https://link.semi.technology/3BIQkU2)

-​Traditional inverted index filtering is also possible.
+Traditional inverted index filtering is also possible.
 In Weaviate we call this the `where` filter.

 The `where` filter takes three operands of its own:

 1. `path` is the graph path in your schema.
-2. `operator` is set to define what you want to do with the value inside the path (e.g., `Equal` or `GreaterThan`, etc. See the list [here](../references/graphql/filters.md#filter-structure)).
+2. `operator` is set to define what you want to do with the value inside the path (e.g., `Equal` or `GreaterThan`, etc. See the list [here](../graphql-references/filters.html#filter-structure)).
 3. `value*` is set based on the type of the property defined in `path`.
 So, if the property in `path` is an `int`, this becomes `valueInt`, if it's a `string` it becomes `valueString`.
 The value itself is whatever you want to filter on.

-​The examples below are a bit more explanatory.
+The examples below are a bit more explanatory.

-​Let's filter for "Italian cuisine" in the `title` of the `Paragraph`.
+Let's filter for "Italian cuisine" in the `title` of the `Paragraph`.

 ```graphql
 {